dataArtisans/cascading-flink/README.md

 # Cascading Connector for Apache Flink

 [Cascading](http://www.cascading.org/projects/cascading) is a popular framework to develop, maintain, and execute large-scale and robust data analysis applications.
 Originally, Cascading flows have been executed on [Apache Hadoop](http://hadoop.apache.org).
-The most recent [3.0 release](http://www.cascading.org/2015/06/08/cascading-3-0-release) of Cascading added support for [Apache Tez](http://tez.apache.org) as a runtime backend.
+Cascading's [3.0 release](http://www.cascading.org/2015/06/08/cascading-3-0-release) added support for [Apache Tez](http://tez.apache.org) as a runtime backend.

 [Apache Flink](http://flink.apache.org) is a platform for scalable stream and batch processing.
 Flink's execution engine features low-latency pipelined and scalable batched data transfers and high-performance, in-memory operators for sorting and joining that gracefully go out-of-core in case of scarce memory resources.
 Flink can execute programs on a local machine, in a dedicated cluster, or on Hadoop YARN setups.